-- Our safeguarding Lead Practitioner person (member of staff) who co-ordinates child protection issues is: Mr Cochrane, Designated Safeguarding Lead of Downham Preparatory School & Montessori Nursery, - In his absence Mrs Lillie Deputy safeguarding Lead- Deputy Head Teacher at Downham Preparatory School & Montessori Nursery. - They will work with Miss Feltwell, Nursery Supervisor. - We ensure all staff and parents are made aware of our safeguarding policies and procedures. - We provide adequate and appropriate staffing resources to meet the needs of children. - Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974. - Candidates are informed of the need to carry out 'enhanced disclosure' checks with the Disclosure and Barring Service before posts can be confirmed. - Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information. - We abide by Ofsted and Norfolk Safeguarding Children's Board (NSCB) and the Norfolk Safer Recruitment toolkit requirements in respect of references and Disclosure and Barring Service checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children. - Volunteers do not work unsupervised. - We abide by the Protection of Vulnerable Groups Act requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have lead to dismissal for reasons of child protection concern. - We have procedures for recording the details of visitors to the setting. - We take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children. - We take steps to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
+- Our safeguarding Lead Practitioner person (Miss Lovick Nursery Administrator/ Under 2's Key Person) who co-ordinates child protection issues and works with Mrs Lillie, Designated Safeguarding Lead of Downham Preparatory School & Montessori Nursery, - In his absence Miss Tighe, Deputy safeguarding Lead- Teacher at Downham Preparatory School & Montessori Nursery. - They will work with Miss Feltwell, Nursery Supervisor. - We ensure all staff and parents are made aware of our safeguarding policies and procedures. - We provide adequate and appropriate staffing resources to meet the needs of children. - Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974. - Candidates are informed of the need to carry out 'enhanced disclosure' checks with the Disclosure and Barring Service before posts can be confirmed. - Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information. - We abide by Ofsted and Norfolk Safeguarding Children Partnership (NSCP) and Children's Advice & Duty Service (CADS) and the Norfolk Safer Recruitment toolkit requirements in respect of references and Disclosure and Barring Service checks for staff and volunteers, to ensure that no disqualified person or unsuitable person works at the setting or has access to the children. - Volunteers do not work unsupervised. - We abide by the Protection of Vulnerable Groups Act requirements in respect of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have lead to dismissal for reasons of child protection concern. - We have procedures for recording the details of visitors to the setting. - We take security steps to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children. - We take steps to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
 Parents sign a consent form and have access to records holding visual images of their child.